anuragg-p/shri-lalitasahasranama/prompt.md

 **Please analyze the Sanskrit name below from the Lalita Sahasranama and provide a complete ROOT BREAKDOWN analysis.**

-Break down the name into its constituent parts, identify all grammatical elements (sandhi, components, roots), and provide both literal and contextual meanings.
+Break down the name into its constituent parts, identify the root (dhātu) for each component, and provide essential meanings.
+Focus on meanings rather than detailed grammatical analysis.
 Follow all the rules and requirements listed below.

 ## CONTEXT